MadhavanAnanthan/dsa-concepts-and-practices/Mission - 2025/Mastering Java Concepts/foundation/JVM Architecture.md

 **1. Bootstrap class loader:** It is responsible to load the native classes such as java.base, java.lang and so on.
 It is parent of Platform/Extension class loader.

 **2. Platform/Extension class loader:** Platform class loader introduced with the Java Platform Module System (JPMS).
-Loads classes from Java SE Platform modules such as java.sql.Driver, java.logging.Logger, java.management.
-It is the parent loader of application class loader.
+Loads classes from Java SE Platform modules such as java.sql.Driver, java.logging, etc.

 **3. Application class loader :** It is responsible to load the application's own classes and third party JAR's specified in the classpath.